Sagebox/Sagebox-rs/README.md

 > Although this page focuses on procedural examples, Sagebox fully supports event-driven programming for applications built around (or that prefer) that model, and is designed to fully support both models depending on the design of your program.

 > The first beta phase was based on the Windows version to validate Sagebox’s core architecture.
-It also runs under WINE on Linux, and native Linux support is now just a matter of system integration, with a direct path forward.
+It also runs under WINE on Linux, and true native Linux support is now just a matter of system integration, with a direct path forward.
 See the [Sagebox Roadmap](#sagebox-roadmap) for details.

 ## Quick Examples (Sagebox in a Nutshell)